nobl/ioBroker.senec/docs/en/README.md

 **Missing states**: Available states depend on your SENEC model, firmware version, and configured connectors.
 Not all states are available on all systems.

 **Control states not appearing**: Control features must be explicitly enabled in the Appliance Control settings tab.
 Each control requires a specific connector to be active.

+**TLS certificate errors on local connection**: The adapter handles certificate validation automatically.
+Check `_local.tls.mode` to see which validation method is active.
+If you see TOFU mode and want to upgrade to CA validation, enable the mein-senec.de connector — the adapter will attempt to download the CA cert automatically.
+If a previous download failed, set `_local.tls.certFetchFailed` to `false` to retry.